Final report for LNE19-386R

 resolve farm hiring, training, and management barriers.
 The following outlines the research design and timeline:

-- Research 4 business models for alleviating recruitment and management burdens: 1) producer-owned collaborative that shares workers, 2) worker-owned collaborative that leases workers, 3) nonprofit-owned temporary farm employment agency, and 4) nonprofit collaborative internship compliance program by exploring potential models world-wide, conducting legal research (including state-specific implications for 5 states in the NE region), and assembling potential structures.
+- Researched 4 business models for alleviating recruitment and management burdens: 1) producer-owned collaborative that shares workers, 2) worker-owned collaborative that leases workers, 3) nonprofit-owned temporary farm employment agency, and 4) nonprofit collaborative internship compliance program by exploring potential models world-wide, conducting legal research (including state-specific implications for 5 states in the NE region), and assembling potential structures.
 (Year 1-2019)

 - Farm labor needs and desires farmer and farmworkers (cross-sectional in 5 Northeast states)—What farm labor challenges or barriers need to be addressed?